DrLex0/quake-frogbots/waypoint/README.md

    Same workflow as above, only now you also have to select the **mode** with `V` before making the connection (not all are path modes, some affect display mode).
 Most of these require _one-way mode_ to be enabled (`J` key).
    - **Disconnect mode**: removes a path, but even though this also works without enabling one-way mode, it will only disconnect the path from the starting marker _x_ to target _y_.
 Repeat in the other direction unless you really want to have a one-way path.
    - **Jump ledge** (shown as ‘`J`’, number 1024 in code) is to make the bot jump _up onto_ or _down from_ ledges.
 Paths going up a step taller than 18 units, must be marked with this mode to ensure the bot will jump onto the step.
 Mind that _slow precise jump_ mode may be more appropriate to get onto small ledges, and _just GO mode_ may be more appropriate for a downward path.
-   - **Door mode** (shown as `‘D’`, number 256 in code) is for getting through doors like in _dm6_ that need to be shot/whacked to open.
-This is limited by certain constraints and requires extra configuration.
-More details in the advanced section below.
    - **Rocket jump mode** (shown as `‘R’`, number 512 in code) is to make the bot consider a RJ from that place to the destination.
 It will only do this if the conditions are right, and will also add a coin flip to the decision, so don't expect the bot to RJ all the time.
 See the advanced section below for some tips.
    - **Slow precise jump mode** (shown as `‘PS’`, number 2176 in code) is actually a combination of the next 2 modes, provided for convenience because most often you will need them together.
 This combined mode allows to _navigate small steps_ like the ones towards the yellow armour in `e1m2`.
 The bot _will not jump_ until it is within a distance of _48 units_ of the marker from which this `PS` path originates.
 This means you must place such markers close enough to the ledge on which the bot needs to jump, otherwise it will not jump at the right moment, and get stuck.
      You may not need this often, but without it, getting onto certain small steps is often near impossible because the bot moves too erratically when trying to use ledge jump mode.